turingschool-examples/frontend-mod-1-prework/day_1/day1_exercises.md

 ## What are empty elements?

+_Empty elements_ do not have any words between an opening and closing tag.
+They usually only have one tag.
+Before the closing bracket of an empty element there will often be a space and a forward slash character.
+An example, when typing a poem with multiple line breaks in a paragraph you would use the line break tag &lt;br /&gt;.

 ## What is semantic markup?

 _Semantic markup_ is an element that is not intended to affect the presentation of a web page.
 Semantic markup introduces meaning/information to a page.
 The reason for using these elements is that other programs, such as screen readers or search engines, can use this information.
 For example, the voice of a screen reader may add emphasis to the words inside the &lt;em&gt; element (the &lt;em&gt; element indicates where emphasis should be placed on selected words).